tardate/LittleArduinoProjects/playground/Internals/README.md

 * [clockCyclesPerMicrosecond](https://github.com/arduino/ArduinoCore-avr/blob/3d09a51bd20f095e1354243e6d8addedfcb6001e/cores/arduino/Arduino.h#L104) macro

-Since these are marcos based on the compiled source, they don't actually interogate the hardware - just report on the board selected at compile time.
+Since these are marcos based on the compiled source, they don't actually interrogate the hardware - just report on the board selected at compile time.

 ### Memory Map